JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 USING AfxNova

 ' ========================================================================================
-' Gets the number of frames in a specified dimension of this Image object.
+' Gets the number of frames in a specified dimension of an Image object.
 ' ========================================================================================

 ' // Create a Bitmap object from a JPEG file.